hpe-storage/python-hpedockerplugin/README.md

 ```

 3. Make sure the path of kubectl or oc binary is available in $PATH env variable.
 4. Kubernetes/Openshift should be up and running.
-Please check the following steps on the setup.
+Check the following steps on the setup.
 * Kubernetes/Openshift cluster should be up and all the nodes in Ready state

 ```